 What does it take to get published and maintain a career as a writer?
 In conversation with Julie Koh, novelist and non-fiction writer Charlotte Wood (The Natural Way of Things) discusses the winding path she took to get her first book published and how she maintains her writing life.

 Reading the Signs

 Bianca Whiteley from Nielsen BookScan brings us data about the books readers are buying and the books that are likely to sell in the future.
-For the first time, she will be able to provide an update on e-book sales in Australia.
+She will also shed some light on that commonly asked question, 'What makes a Bestseller?’.

 12.45 - 1.45pm